-The human race was growing and moving so fast that people started needing a better way to identify who they were to other populations.
+The human race was growing and moving so fast that people started needing a better way to identify who they were to other populations (conversely, as travel became easier and populations spread around the world, haplogroups would become less useful in determining where a family was from).
 At the time, most people in Europe had only one name (in fact this is still true in some scattered areas).
 As infant baptism was an integral part of church rites, the common practice was that the baby would take the given name of its sponsor at the christeningwhich resulted in a very limited number of names being used.
 Six or seven for either sex would have covered 90% of the population of GermaniaMargaretha, Elisabetha, Juliana, Katharina, Susanna, Dorothea, Konrad, Georg, Jakob, Philipp, Adam, and Johannes.
 Sometimes the name was preceded by a courtesy saint's name, which had to be Johann for boys and could be Anna or Maria for girls.

 Soon tracking down a particular "John" (or "Johann") in a densely-populated village became a nightmare.
 As the population began to grow in ever-expanding towns and cities, there needed to be a way to differentiate between all of the Johns, Williams and Roberts living in the same area.
 You couldn't just ask what a person's haplogroup was; there needed to be a simple way to set people apart.